 Every pilot gets to fly in completely blue skies.
 All they have to do is ascend high enough.

-Look at a pilot’s pre-flight checklist.
+Look at any pilot’s pre-flight checklist.
 It leaves VERY little to chance.

 Flying is without question one of mankind’s greatest achievements.
 For most of us, however, air travel is fraught with annoyances: lines, fluctuating ticket prices, cramped leg room, bad weather and turbulence.
 Overcast skies, rain or clouds can be depressing.